umijs/umi/docs/docs/docs/api/config.en-US.md

 - Type: `Object`
 - Default: `{}`

-> utoopack is currently in beta testing.
-If you encounter any issues, please feel free to report them via issue.

 Use rust bundler [utoopack](http://github.com/utooland/utoo) to improve the performance of build.

 This capability can be enabled through configuration; utoopack currently supports most of the framework's features.